 Historic District Commission Meetings

 Meetings of the OWE Historic District Commission take place every month on the second Monday of the month.
 Meetings begin at 5:30 p.m. and take place at the Collingwood Presbyterian Church (2108 Collingwood Boulevard) in the Fellowship Hall.
 Meetings are open to the public and residents of the Old West End are encouraged to attend to learn more about the process.
-The 2016 meeting schedule can be accessed here.

 Current Historic District Commission Members